- Hasso Plattner, Steve Lucas, Ron Enslin, Vishal Sikka, and John Appleby provide oodles of false information around HANA’s performance.

-So, while there can be scenarios where getting the most up to date information is critical, SAP tends to take these few scenarios and generalize them to the be “normal,” when in fact, they tend to be the exceptions.
+So, while there can be scenarios where getting the most up-to-date information is critical, SAP tends to take these few scenarios and generalize them to be “normal,” when in fact, they tend to be the exceptions.
 Hasso Plattner has a way of presenting things that are often quite gray as black or white.
 And of course, all of Hasso Plattner’s examples have the peculiar and consistent outcome of handing over more money to SAP.
 I don’t make more money if I can exaggerate the way that Hasso Plattner does, and therefore his proposals tend to come off as sales fluff…at least to me.
-After years of reading Hasso Plattner’s statements, I do not consider him to be credible or truthful.
+After years of reading Hasso Plattner’s statements, I do not consider him credible or truthful.

 The Logic for The Improved Analytical (SAP HANA Performance) of Column-Oriented Databases

 I found this quotation from IDC to explain my column-oriented databases are so efficient for analytics.